jsstrn/rent-my-ride/README.md

 Rent My Ride
 =======

-Rent My Ride is a pre-Uber social car rental service build with the CakePHP framework.
+Rent My Ride is a pre-Uber social car rental service built with the CakePHP framework.

 Useful Links
 ----------------